-Getaway is a word that can be interpreted in many ways.
-It could conjure up destinations of surf and sand, forests or summits.
-It could mean a fresh breath and perspective.
-And for some, it could mean struggle and willing to submit to pain.
+People interpret the word “getaway” in many ways.
+It conjures up destinations of surf and sand, forests, or summits.
+It means a fresh breath and perspective.
+And for some it means struggle and willing to submit to pain.

 When seven of my friends and I headed into Canada’s boreal forest this winter, none of us had yet done a backcountry trip in sub-zero temperatures.
 But we wanted our getaway to be character-building and challenging.